Corporate governance

 Reasons for nomination as candidate for Outside Director serving as Audit and Supervisory Committee Member

 Mr. Osamu Terada has contributed to the expansion of the construction business in Japan at a listed company (a major construction company).
 In addition, he possesses a wealth of experience and keen, specialist insight as an individual with experience as a representative director.
-In addition to actively providing opinions on overall corporate management and opinions on the overall construction industry at the Board of Directors’ meetings and the like, he also plays a role in the supervision and auditing of management.
-The Company has deemed that Mr. Terada’s insight can continue to be utilized in corporate management at the Board of Directors’ meetings and the like, and thereby requests that he be elected as an Outside Director serving as Audit and Supervisory Committee Member.
+In addition to actively providing opinions on overall corporate management as well as the construction industry as a whole at the Board of Directors’ meetings and the like, he also plays a role in the supervision and auditing of management.
+The Company has deemed that Mr.

 100%